Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

-Burge recalled the incident: “She tore out one side of the tower, ripped free and drifted on, leaving that gale pouring through my bedroom.
+Burdge recalled the incident: “She tore out one side of the tower, ripped free and drifted on, leaving that gale pouring through my bedroom.
 Nope, I didn’t do anything heroic.
 A man can’t be much of a hero without his pants.
 I just saw that the pup was all right and the light burning, and that the barkentine hadn’t sunk, and hunted another room that wasn’t busted wide open.”

 Robert Lyons was stationed at West Bank Lighthouse in 1973 along with two other coastguardsmen.
-Every Tuesday night, the men would call Sandy Hook and given them a food list.
+Every Tuesday night, the men would call Sandy Hook and give them a food list.
 The cooks at Group Sandy Hook would do the shopping and send the provisions out on Wednesday with the forty-foot boat that performed the crew rotation.
 Two men were always on station, with the third in port on one-week liberty.
 In rough seas, the Coast Guard boat was unable to dock at the little slip adjacent to the lighthouse and had to return to Sandy Hook.
-In those instances, Lyons recalls that all his "dreams and hopes" faded as the ship retreated back to port.
+In those instances, Lyons recalls that all his “dreams and hopes” faded as the ship retreated back to port.

-One morning Lyons awoke, showered, and went down the the galley/radio room wearing just his skivvies to have a cup of coffee and check out the news on TV.
+One morning Lyons awoke, showered, and went down to the galley/radio room wearing just his skivvies to have a cup of coffee and check out the news on TV.
 To his utter amazement, the main door to the lighthouse opened and in walked two guys and two girls.
-The visitors apologized for barging in but explained that they had just been to Old Orchard Shoal and Romer Shoals and found those "abandoned" so they didn't expect anyone to be home at West Bank.
-With the girls averting their eyes, Lyons proceeded to give them a tour of the tower, then resumed his morning routine.
+The visitors apologized for barging in but explained that they had just been to Old Orchard Shoal and Romer Shoals and found those “abandoned” so they didn’t expect anyone to be home at West Bank.
+With the girls averting their eyes, Lyons proceeded to give them a tour of the tower, before resuming his morning routine.
 On another occasion, a tug ran into the riprap surrounding the lighthouse, and Lyons thought the tower was going to fall into the ocean.
 From then on, he slept with a life jacket on his bed.

 The second GSA auction for West Bank Lighthouse closed on September 28 with a winning bid of $195,000 placed by "cedalt."
 Six bidders, who had paid a refundable deposit of $20,000, participated in the auction, which saw twenty-four bids placed.